molleraj/MetaCRAST/README.md

 # Examples

-Sample query sequences are included.
+Sample query sequences are included in MetaCRAST/query.
+Here is sample usage:

+Here is how you can use the included simulated metagenome to test MetaCRAST:

 # Issues